 - Being hit by a vehicle

-Electrocution is another common reason for fatal work accidents, especially in practical professions, although such accidents can happen in a number of different roles.
-In modern buildings today, the electrical power supplies presents an evident risk.
+Electrocution is another common reason for fatal work accidents, especially in practical professions, although such accidents can happen in several different roles.
+In modern buildings today, electrical power supplies present an evident risk.
 Perhaps, unsurprisingly, electricians are most at risk.
-The employer could be blamed for such a fatal accident if the proper training or tools were not provided to the employee, or if the risks were not explained.
-In order to launch a successful claim, you need to show that the company the individual worked for is to blame because they failed to adhere to the health and safety regulations in place.
+The employer could be blamed for such a fatal accident if the proper training or tools were not provided to the employee or if the risks were not explained.
+To launch a successful claim, you need to show that the company that the individual worked for is to blame because they failed to adhere to the health and safety regulations in place.

 Falling over or slipping in the workplace is common, and such incidents can often be fatal if the person has suffered an injury to the head.
+This is why trade unions fight hard for safer workplaces.
 These incidents are common in both non-manual and manual labour.
 For instance, a fall could happen in an office building due to a wet floor.
 A fall could also happen on a construction site if scaffolding has not been erected properly.
+Read on to learn more about how such scenarios could instigate fatal accident at work claims.

-In order to get bereavement compensation you will need to build a strong case.
-Read on to discover what evidence will work well…
+To get bereavement compensation, you will need to build a strong case.
+Read on to discover what evidence will work well when claiming fatal accident at work compensation:

-Medical report– There is only one place to begin and this is with the medical report.
+Medical report– There is only one place to begin, and this is with the medical report.
 The doctor will make a record of your loved one’s injuries and what caused their death.
-This is vital when it comes to making a claim, as it will be used to determine how much money you will get.
+This is vital when making a claim, as it will be used to determine how much money you will get.

 Witness statements– It is always a good idea to get the contact details of anyone that witnessed the fatal accident at work.
 If they provide you with a statement this will really help to strengthen your case.